Turn evaporation into water resilience for AI.

 Hyperscalers' public water-replenishment commitments

-Less irrigation water drawn in the field
+Less irrigation water drawn vs a measured baseline

-North American data centers use water on the order of 1.08 trillion litres a year (2025), projected to reach ~1.69 trillion by 2030 — Mordor Intelligence.
+North American data centers use water on the order of 1.08 trillion litres a year (2025), projected to reach ~1.69 trillion by 2030 (Mordor Intelligence).

 The mechanism